ldgallery/ldgallery/ldgallery.1.md

 compiler.ignoreFiles
 : Regular expression matching the name of files to ignore.

-compiler.implicitDirectoryTag
+compiler.tagsFromDirectories
-: Whether to implicitely tag items with the name of their immediate parent directory.
+: How far to look at parent directories to add implicit tags.
+Defaults to 0.

 compiler.thumbnailMaxResolution.width
 : Maximum width in pixels of the item thumbnails, 400 by default.